Skip to Content

 Even though the ride hasn’t changed, you will really love the new lighting package on the outside of Spaceship Earth.

-No update was given at the D23 Expo, which makes us think even if this does eventually go through, it won’t be for at least a couple of years still.
+No update has been given in more than 3 years now which makes us think even if this does eventually go through, it won’t be for at least a couple of years still.

 World Discovery